dcontiveros/davido.io/content/posts/leetcode/Neetcode150/01-arrayshashing/neetcode-004/index.md

 ---
 title: "Neetcode 4/150 - Group Anagrams"
 date: 2024-05-01T10:15:29-04:00
+categories: ["neetcode"]
+tags: ["leetcode"]
 ---

 This is entry `4/150` in the NeetCode150 Challenge.

 This was the first problem where I did not reach a solution at all.
 The problem states:

 > Given an array of strings strs, group the anagrams together.
 You can return the answer in any order.
 > An Anagram is a word or phrase formed by rearranging the letters of a different word or phrase, typically using all the original letters exactly once.

 Originally my thinking was as follows: